• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • in subacute thrombosis (>4-5 days), T1-weighted images show the high signal intensity of the clot

-• GRE is helpful in detecting cortical veins thrombosis
+• GRE helps detect cortical vein thrombosis

 • CT venography